jichu4n/jfbview/doc/README.md

 #### Source code

-To fetch the source code with `git`:
+To fetch the source code along with all transitive dependencies with `git`:

 ```
 git clone https://github.com/jichu4n/jfbview.git